-The CEO/MD, CFO, and Group General Manager Risk and Audit as well as representatives of the external and internal auditors are able to attend ARCC meetings.
+The CEO/MD, CFO, Head of Risk and Head of Internal Audit and representatives of the Group's external auditors are invited to attend ARCC meetings.
 The ARCC regularly meets with the external auditors without management present.

-Details of meeting attendance of members of the ARCC for FY16 are contained in the following table:
+Details of meeting attendance of members of the ARCC for FY19 are in the following table:

-Director Number of ARCC meetings attended in FY16 while a member Number of ARCC meetings held in FY16 while a member
+Number of ARCC meetings Number of ARCC meetings attended in FY19

-James M. Millar AM (Chair) 5 6
+Director James M Millar AM (Chair) 6 6

 Christine Bartlett 6 6

 Peter Hawkins 6 6

 John Mulcahy 6 6

+Peter Nash 4 4

 Elana Rubin 6 6